Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 #### Shipping Method

-The below table identifies the valid values of the shipping method.
+The below table identifies the valid values of `shippingMethod`.

 | Value | Description |
 | ----- | ----------- |